 The division also oversees an expanded MC+ program which provides health insurance coverage for eligible uninsured low-income children.
-Authority for this program is through a waiver of Section 1115 of the Social Security Act and SB 632, signed into law June 1998 and reauthorized in 2002.
-This waiver initiative builds on the original MC+ program by focusing on uninsured children up to 300 percent of the federal poverty level.
+Authority for this program is through a waiver of Section 1115 of the Social Security Act and Senate Bill 632, signed into law June 1998 and reauthorized in 2002.
+This waiver initiative builds on the original MC+ program by focusing on uninsured children.

 Medicaid has included specialized services for specific populations within the state by receiving waiver authority from the federal government.
-Home and community-based waivers for the elderly, certain mentally related, developmentally disabled beneficiaries as well as patients with AIDS were obtained and allow the state Medicaid program to pay for otherwise non-covered home care as an alternative to more expensive institutional care.
+Home and community-based waivers for the elderly, certain mentally retarded, developmentally disabled beneficiaries as well as patients with AIDS were obtained and allow the state Medicaid program to pay for otherwise non-covered home care as an alternative to more expensive institutional care.
 These services are restricted to those beneficiaries who would otherwise require, and whose home care is no more expensive than, institutionalization.

 The Medicaid program is jointly funded by state and federal funds.
-The division's fiscal year 2005 appropriation of over \$5 billion includes \$1.7 billion in state and other funds and \$3.4 billion in federal monies.
+The division's fiscal year 2007 appropriation of \$5 billion includes \$2.2 billion in state and other funds and \$2.8 billion in federal monies.